'You can do it. Don’t ever doubt yourself': Denver artist doesn't let rheumatoid arthritis hinder her passion

 “This one I was going to keep and come back because sometimes you have to walk away from your art when you feel it's not working,” she said.

-Gale fell in love with art at 8 years old.
+Gale fell in love with art at eight years old.
 That love has continued throughout her life.

 She retired a few years ago, but that happiness was part of her life long before, even when she was diagnosed with rheumatoid arthritis in 2009.
 Gale didn't let the disease get in the way of her love of art — then and now.